-If you would like to discuss the matters raised in this alert further, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Managing Partner Clare Murray or Associate Harriet Riddick or Senior Associate Nicholas Hawkins who all specialise in partnership and employment law issues for multi-national employers, senior executives, firms and partners.
+If you would like to discuss the matters raised in this alert further, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Managing Partner Clare Murray or Associate Harriet Riddick, both of whom specialise in partnership and employment law issues for multi-national employers, senior executives, firms and partners.

 *Aesop, Greek fabulist and storyteller